sjacobsson/ManiFactor.jl/README.md

 Approximate functions of type $$\mathbb{R}^m \to M^n$$ where $M^n$ is an $n$-dimensional Riemannian manifold manifold.

-Depends on `ApproximatingMapsBetweenLinearSpaces.jl`, which is available at TODO.
+Depends on `ApproximatingMapsBetweenLinearSpaces.jl`, which is available at [gitlab.kuleuven.be/numa/software/ApproximatingMapsBetweenLinearSpaces](https://gitlab.kuleuven.be/numa/software/ApproximatingMapsBetweenLinearSpaces).

+If you use this software in your work, please cite TODO.

 ## Example 1